 When defining your EDM sensitive type, one of the most critical decisions is to define which fields will be primary fields.
 Primary fields need to follow a detectable pattern and be defined as searchable fields (columns) in your EDM schema.
-Secondary fields do not need to follow any pattern since they will be compared against all the text surrounding matches to the primary fields.
+Secondary fields don't need to follow any pattern since they'll be compared against all the text surrounding matches to the primary fields.

 Use these rules to help you decide which columns you should use as primary fields: